videlalvaro/rabbitmq-global-fanout-exchange/README.md

 # RabbitMQ Global Fanout Exchange #

-Fanouts a message to **every queue in the broker** no matter the bindings.
+Fanouts a message to **every queue in the broker** no matter the bindings, nor the vhost.
 Created upon request from [@michaelklishin](http://twitter.com/#!/michaelklishin) during a fun chat at #rabbitmq on Freenode.

 **Use with care!** It was deveoped in under 30 minutes.